John Penrose: Parliamentary career

 He was opposed to Brexit prior to the 2016 referendum.
 Since the result was announced, Penrose supported the official position of his party as an advocate of leaving the European Union.

 At the snap 2017 general election, Penrose was again re-elected, with an increased vote share of 53.1% and a decreased majority of 11,544.

 He was appointed the Prime Minister's Anti-Corruption Champion in December 2017, and then reappointed in July 2019.
 Penrose was a Minister of State in the Northern Ireland Office from November 2018 to July 2019.

 Penrose came under criticism for voting to change lobbying rules in order to defend his Conservative colleague Owen Paterson, who had been found to have "repeatedly used his privileged position to benefit two companies for whom he was a paid consultant".
 One of the companies that Paterson was paid to lobby for, Randox, was awarded contracts from the Department of Health and Social Care during the pandemic.
 Penrose defended the government's issuing of such contracts to Conservative donors, associates and inexperienced companies.
 The High Court also ruled that the-then Prime Minister Boris Johnson's appointment of Dido Harding, Penrose's wife, to chair the National Institute for Health Protection, overseeing the Test and Trace initiative was illegal; the scheme cost £37bn which was allocated to Serco and other private companies, before it failed in its primary objectives.

 In October 2020 he attracted media attention by suggesting that "chaotic parents" are to blame for sending their children to school hungry.

 Penrose resigned as the Anti-Corruption Champion on 6 June 2022, the same day as the vote of no confidence in Boris Johnson.
 He said he could not defend "a fundamental breach of the ministerial code."
 He also confirmed he would be voting against Johnson in the vote of no confidence.

 In the 2024 United Kingdom general election, he was unseated by Dan Aldridge from the Labour Party.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Penrose has worked as a freelance columnist.